openfaas/faas/README.md

 ### Support & getting help

+* [Commercial support](https://www.openfaas.com/support) - contact OpenFaaS Ltd about how we can help you with OpenFaaS
 * [Cloud Native Consulting](https://www.openfaas.com/consulting) - get hands-on expert help with your cloud, Kubernetes and OpenFaaS migration and projects
-* [Commercial support](https://www.openfaas.com/support) - a subscription service from OpenFaaS Ltd
-* [Join Slack](https://docs.openfaas.com/community) - run by community volunteers

 ### Online training